AlexDatTr/Ecommerce_Project/starting_with_question.md

 	WHERE	cte.totalorderedquantity=cte2.maxtotalorderedquantity
 ```
 ![Result table](https://live.staticflickr.com/65535/53151937465_aeb0d68b34_m.jpg)

-# Question 5: Can we summarize the impact of revenue generated from each city/country?**
+### Question 5: Can we summarize the impact of revenue generated from each city/country?**

-## SQL Queries:
+- Final SQL Queries:

 	-- city and revenue and ratio of city revenue over total revenue
 	SELECT	DISTINCT	city, country,